 The Bismarck State College Theatre program exists to provide a setting in which those who have chosen to investigate the theatre arts may find freedom to experiment and the encouragement to learn.
 A major is not required for participation.
 Coursework provides the first two years toward a bachelor’s degree in theatre and can enhance professional communication skills that benefit throughout a lifetime.
 The program offers two study options that emphasize performance or technical theatre.
 Scholarships are available for both crafts.

-Students study acting, voice and diction, oral interpretation, theatre movement, makeup, technical design, and stagecraft.
+Students study stage acting, acting for the camera, dramatic literature and history, theatre movement, makeup, technical design, and stagecraft.
 Other opportunities for participation are three major theatre productions between October and April, BSC Drama Club, student-directed plays (Short Play Festival), and Kennedy Center American College Theatre Festival regional competitions.

 Theatre students should feel the need to express their sense of truth through art, be curious and sensitive to their own and others’ feelings, and have a strong sense of discipline.
 Interest in literature is recommended.
 Participation in high school music, drama, or speech activities or construction or electrical trade courses can be beneficial.